riteshauk/Battery-notifier/README.md

 # 🔋 Battery Notifier

 A lightweight Python script that notifies you when your laptop's battery is either too low or fully charged.
 This helps you avoid overcharging and alerts you before your device shuts down due to low battery.
+This should increase the lifetime of your laptop battery in the long run.

 ## 📦 Features